Scientific Name

 Description

-×Graptoveria 'Silver Star' is a beautiful low-growing succulent that forms clumps of rosettes of silvery-green leaves, each tipped with a pinkish to reddish bristle.
-The rosettes grow up to 4 inches (10 cm) in diameter.
+×Graptoveria 'Silver Star' is a beautiful succulent that forms tight rosettes of silvery-green leaves with pale margins and a distinctive pinkish bristle at the tips.
+The rosettes can grow up to 4 inches (10 cm) in diameter and produce offsets, forming a dense clump over time.

 Hardiness